Piku: Plot

 The next day, everyone discovers that Bhashkor has died in his sleep, probably from sleep apnea or cardiac arrhythmia.
-Piku states that he always wanted a peaceful death.
-She returns to Delhi, where she arranges his funeral.
-There, Dr. Srivastava, Bhashkor's doctor, reveals to her that Syed, too, has constipation and Bhashkor knew about it for a long time.
-A few days later, she pays up whatever due she owes Rana.
-She renames the Delhi house "Bhaskor Villa" in her father's memory and the maid, who had left due to Bhashkor's tantrums, returns to work.
+Piku states that Bhashkor always wished for a peaceful death, and that his only health problem was constipation which was also cleared on the day before his death.
+She returns to Delhi, where she arranges Bhashkor's funeral.
+While there, Dr. Srivastava reveals to Piku that Sayyed, too, has constipation and Bhashkor was aware about it for a long time, causing Piku to break up with Sayyed.
+A few days later, Piku pays up whatever due she owes Rana and he appreciates her for having taken care of her father like an ideal daughter.
+Piku renames her Delhi residence "Bhashkor Villa" in her father's memory, and the maid, who had left due to Bhashkor's tantrums, returns to work.
 The film ends with a scene of Piku playing badminton with Rana in the courtyard in front of her house.